fiso64/slsk-batchdl/README.md

   --yt-parse                     Enable if the csv file contains YouTube video titles and
                                  channel names; attempt to parse them into title and artist names.

-  -a --aggregate                 When input is a string: Instead of downloading a single
-                                 track matching the search string, find and download all distinct songs associated with the provided artist, album, or track title.
-Input string must be a list of properties.
-  --min-users-aggregate <num>    Minimum number of users sharing a track before it is
-                                 downloaded in aggregate mode.
-Setting it to higher values will significantly reduce false positives, but may introduce false negatives.
-Default: 2 --relax                        Slightly relax file filtering in aggregate mode to include more results

-  -p --path <path>               Download folder
-  -f --folder <name>             Subfolder name (default: playlist/csv name) -n --number <maxtracks>        Download the first n tracks of a playlist -o --offset <offset>           Skip a specified number of tracks -r --reverse                   Download tracks in reverse order --remove-from-playlist         Remove downloaded tracks from playlist (spotify only) --name-format <format>         Name format for downloaded tracks, e.g "{artist} - {title}" --m3u                          Create an m3u8 playlist file

   --format <format>              Accepted file format(s), comma-separated --length-tol <sec>             Length tolerance in seconds (default: 3)